 • At the 100-day mark, the EU finally blinked … kind of.
 EU officials revealed their no-deal Brit contingency plan.
 The 14-point barebones plan will make sure flights between the UK and the EU just don’t stop dead, and EU officials have agreed to honor for a brief time some UK financial regs, according to the BBC.
 The post quotes EU Commissioner Valdis Dombrovskis as saying the measures “an exercise in damage limitation.”

-• The British government has moved to call out the troops.
+• At the close of 2018, the British government called out the troops.
 10 Downing Street told CNN on 18 December that 3,500 troops will be on standby in case the wheels fall off on 29 March 2019.
 The May government is sending out advice to households during the next few weeks, and businesses will have access to a 100-plus page document online to help them prepare.
 The government will send emails to more than 80,000 businesses most likely to be affected, CNN reported.

 • On the day May presented the draft agreement to parliament, the guy who oversaw Brexit quit.
 Brexit Minister Dominic Rennie Raab – the son of a Czech-born Jewish refugee who escaped the Nazis, and who is married to a Brazilian Google executive – said he could no longer support the deal, which Raab said has “two fatal flaws.”
 Which he negotiated.
 Monty Python couldn’t have written a more absurd script.